 Corporate Citizenship Overview

-We have a responsibility to be a good corporate citizen and actively contribute to the vitality and resilience of the communities we serve.
+We believe we have a responsibility to be a good corporate citizen and actively contribute to the vitality and resilience of the communities we serve.
 From our commitment to the environment and sustainable practices to our wide-ranging civic and charitable endeavors, we’re dedicated to fostering strong, thriving communities, and we’re guided by robust governance principles to ensure we operate responsibly.
 And this way of working extends beyond our offices.
 Our employees are devoted to their communities and logged nearly 118,000 hours of volunteer time in 2016.